Advanced-computer-lab-2024/CariGo/README.md

 </details>

+- **/signup :** a post request to signup a user
+- **/forgotPassword :** a post request to ask the user if they forgot their password in case of wrong credentials
+- **/resetPassword/:token :** a patch request used to reset a users password given their token
+- **/update/:userId :** a patch request that updates user data given their id
 - **/pending-documents :** a get request that allows an admin to view all pending requests
 - **/approve-document/:userId :** a patch request that allows an admin to approve documents uploaded by a certain user identified by their id
 - **/reject-document :** a patch request that allows an admin to reject documents uploaded by a certain user identified by their id